DPDK/dpdk/doc/guides/sample_app_ug/ip_frag.rst

 ===================================

-The IPv4 Fragmentation application is a simple example of packet processing using the Intel® Data Plane Development Kit (Intel® DPDK).
+The IPv4 Fragmentation application is a simple example of packet processing using the Data Plane Development Kit (DPDK).
 The application does L3 forwarding with IPv4 and IPv6 packet fragmentation.

 Overview